simatic-ax/template-app/README.md

     This repository is tailored to be in sync with your local git-repository which holds on to your actual application program.

-    Purpose: Later people can create local clones from the repository and all its files.
+    Purpose: Later people can create local clones/ forks from the repository and all its files.

     ![newrepo](docs/newrepo.png)

     ![newrepo2](docs/newrepo2.png)

+    > As "Description" please start with `Application example:...`.
-    > If public or private depends on internal decisions
+    > If "public" or "private" depends on internal decisions.

 2. Add the secrets to the repository (only in the case if it's private)